Decoding Pregnancy Jitters vs. Clinical Anxiety: Know the Difference

 For physical jitteriness:

-- Check your blood sugar , eat protein-rich snacks every 2-3 hours, don't go long stretches without food
+- Check your blood sugar.
+Eat protein-rich snacks every two to three hours.
+Don't go long stretches without food.

-- Mention it at your next prenatal appointment for a routine check (CBC for anemia, blood sugar)
+- Mention it at your next prenatal appointment for a routine check (CBC for anemia, blood sugar check).

 For anxiety:

-- Name what's happening , "I'm having an anxiety response" , which activates the prefrontal cortex and slightly dampens the amygdala's alarm
+- Name what's happening.
+Saying "I'm having an anxiety response" activates the prefrontal cortex and slightly dampens the amygdala's alarm response.

-- Slow your exhale to longer than your inhale (4 in, 6 out) , this activates the parasympathetic nervous system within a few breath cycles
+- Slow your exhale so it's longer than your inhale (four counts in, six counts out).
+This activates the parasympathetic nervous system within a few breath cycles.

-- Ground in the present moment , five things you can see, four you can touch , interrupts anticipatory thinking
+- Ground in the present moment.
+Name five things you can see and four things you can touch.
+This interrupts anticipatory thinking.

 Pregnancy is already a lot.
 Feeling jittery or anxious on top of everything else is genuinely hard.
-Both the physical and emotional dimensions of this experience are treatable, and both respond well to early attention.
+Both the physical and emotional sides of this experience are treatable.
+Both respond well to early attention.

 Frequently Asked Questions